User Interface provides a visual way to configure the batch process.

 - Background startup - runs SOLIDWORKS in background.
 This option only available for SOLIDWORKS Professional or higher

-- Silent startup option - runs SOLIDWORKS and with disabled popup messages and splash screen
+- Silent startup option - runs SOLIDWORKS and with disabled popup messages and splash screen.
+Suppresses all popup dialogs, such as missing references when opening file

 - Hidden startup option - hides SOLIDWORKS window.
 This can improve performance however some of the API might not work properly in this mode